Notes on the Geography of Ghana: Elmina

 Handsome quarters, but where to put the bed?

 Below, a slave-holding dungeon.
-Did the people above sleep well?
+Did the people in the room above sleep well?

 If it's this worn after four years, how will it be after 40?